Web site designed & hosted by pcshelp.net © 2008

 - Escape ground control

-Here is a basic outline of the exam:
+Here are basic outline of the exam:

-• Be on time
+Be on time

-• Be sure your uniform is clean
+Be sure your uniform is clean and you are wearing your complete uniform

-• Test fee is due at exam (test fee includes belt and certificate)
+Test fee is due at exam (test fee includes belt and certificate)

 Remember you will receive your new belt, and the certificate award will be presented in class when approved by testing board, and delivered by the American Sport Karate Association.